Twenty-five years before Sept. 11 there was Oct. 6 in Cuba.

-Stephen Kimber, author of “What Lies Across the Water: The Real Story of the Cuban Five,” told teleSUR English it was “the most deadly act of air terrorism in the Americas prior to 9/11.”
+Stephen Kimber, author of “What Lies Across the Water: The Real Story of the Cuban Five,” told teleSUR it was “the most deadly act of air terrorism in the Americas prior to 9/11.”

-Kissinger wanted to launch airstrikes against Cuba, mine Cuban harbors, and impose severe economic and political sanctions against the island nation.
+Kissinger wanted to launch airstrikes against Cuba, mine Cuban harbors, and impose severe economic and political sanctions against the socialist nation.
 Ford nixed the idea until after the election, which he eventually lost to President Jimmy Carter.

-Clarence M. Kelley, who served as Director of the FBI between 1973-1978, sent a letter to Kissinger on November 5, 1976, stating that according to a confidential source inside of Venezuela's intelligence service, the bombing of the Cuban passenger plane was “planned, in part, in Caracas, Venezuela, at two meetings attended by Morales Navarrete, Luis Posada Carriles and Frank Castro.”
+Clarence M. Kelley, who served as Director of the FBI between 1973-1978, sent a letter to Kissinger on Nov.
+5, 1976, stating that according to a confidential source inside of Venezuela's intelligence service, the bombing of the Cuban passenger plane was “planned, in part, in Caracas, Venezuela, at two meetings attended by Morales Navarrete, Luis Posada Carriles and Frank Castro.”

 Posada Carriles, in addition to being trained in explosives by the CIA, was also trained at the infamous School of the Americas in Fort Benning, Georgia.
-His long resume includes a stint in Guatemala in efforts to overthrow the government, working as the head of Venezuelan intelligence running counterinsurgency operations against left-wing guerrillas, as well as running weapons to the U.S.-backed drug running paramilitary Contras in Nicaragua.
+His long resume includes a stint in Guatemala in efforts to overthrow the government, working as the head of Venezuelan intelligence running counterinsurgency operations against left-wing guerrillas, as well as running weapons to the U.S.-backed drug-running paramilitary contras in Nicaragua.

 Posada Carriles' terrorism against Cuba didn't stop with the passenger plane bombing.
 He also admitted responsibility for the 1997 bombings of hotels in Havana that killed an Italian — Canadian man and injured 11 people.
 Posada Carriles' reportedly told a New York Times reporter in a 1998 taped interview that despite killing the man, “I sleep like a baby.”

-After flaunting his presence in the United States in an interview with the Miami Herald, he was shortly thereafter detained by the U.S. Department of Homeland Security and imprisoned in El Paso for illegally entering the country.
+After flaunting his presence in the United States in an interview with the Miami Herald, he was shortly thereafter detained by the U.S. Department of Homeland Security and imprisoned in El Paso, Texas for illegally entering the country.
 However, rather than deport him to Venezuela where he is a wanted fugitive, he was released on bail.

-Posada Carriles finally saw the inside of a U.S. court room in 2011.
+Posada Carriles finally saw the inside of a U.S. courtroom in 2011.
 However, not for terrorism charges, such as conspiring to kill 73 innocent airplane passengers in cold blood, or blowing up hotels in Havana.
 He was charged, and then later acquitted, for perjury and immigration infractions.
 Since then the Venezuelan government has suspended efforts to extradite the terrorist.

 “It's the problem with the U.S. war on terrorism.
 Washington wants to prosecute a war on terrorism a la carte,” said Pertierra.
 “They want to pick and choose the terrorists they want to prosecute.
 He was one of their terrorists.
 He has too many secrets.”